RhetTbull/osxphotos/README.md

                                   folder.
   --deleted-only                  Include only photos from the 'Recently
                                   Deleted' folder.
   --update                        Only export new or updated files.
-See notes
+See also
+                                  --force-update and notes below on export and --update.
+  --force-update                  Only export new or updated files.
+Unlike
+                                  --update, --force-update will re-export photos
-                                  below on export and --update.
+                                  if their metadata has changed even if this would not otherwise trigger an export.
+See also --update and notes below on export and --update.
   --ignore-signature              When used with '--update', ignores file
                                   signature when updating files.
 This is useful if you have processed or edited exported